AlexisLdlS/BicycleKinematicModel_VehicleTrajectoriesSimulation/README.md

 # Bicycle Kinematic Model – Vehicle Trajectory Simulation

-This repository implements the **kinematic bicycle model** in Python, widely used in vehicle dynamics and autonomous driving for trajectory tracking and control validation, and demonstrates its application by generating different trajectories**.
+This repository implements the **kinematic bicycle model** in Python, widely used in vehicle dynamics and autonomous driving for trajectory tracking and control validation, and demonstrates its application by generating different trajectories.
 It is a compact project designed to showcase fundamental concepts in **vehicle dynamics, trajectory generation, and control inputs**.

 ## 🚗 Model equations